BIGSTICK: A flexible configuration-interaction shell-model code (updated): Strength function option

 An important question is that of convergence.
 As you probably know, in the Lanczos algorithm the extremal eigenpairs converge first, with interior eigenpairs converging later.
 This is true as well for the strengths described above: the extremal strengths will converge quickly to strengths (and eigenenergies) of extremal levels, but interior strengths will often not be converged; instead they will be some sort of `local average' of strengths.

+This can be confusing at first, as illustrated in Fig.~\ref{si28gamow}.
+Here we computed in the $sd$ shell and using the USDB interaction \citep{PhysRevC.74.034315}m $^{28}$Si (which has six valence protons and six valence neutrons on top of a frozen $^{16}$O core).
+After generating the wave function in a `normal' run (option `{\tt (n)}', we applied the operator $\vec{\sigma} \tau_0$ (generated with additional tools now available in the {\tt BIGSTICK} GitHub repository) using the option `{\tt (o)}'.
+Finally, we used the strength function option `{\tt (s)}', and applied 5, 10, 50, and 150 iterations.
+When the individual strengths are plotted, it looks like the results are badly converged.

 What looks like a bug is actually a feature.
 In practice one often doesn't need each and every strength to be fully converged.
 Instead we only need integrals over the strengths to be converged, and this does happen.
 While we can only refer the reader to \citet{ca05} and references therein, we can state that the \textit{moments} of the distributions of strengths do converge.
 In fact, if one carries out $N$ Lanczos iterations, one has $\sim 2N$ moments of the distribution correctly.
 Hence often only thirty or fifty iterations suffice.
+This is illustrated in Fig.~\ref{si28summed}, which displays the running sums of the strengths in Fig.~\ref{si28gamow}.
+Plotted thusly, one can see that how well they overlap, and indeed the 50 iteration case is nearly indistinguishable from the 150 iteration case.

-As an example, consider $^{20}$Ne in the $sd$ shell with the USDB interaction.
+As another example, consider $^{20}$Ne in the $sd$ shell with the USDB interaction.
 If we apply the $\sigma$ operator, with the matrix elements given above, and then apply the strength function option {\tt s}, the output will look something like:

 Notices the strength at -27.836 MeV (which is the $J;T=1;0$ state) is 0.11991; using the Clesbsch-Gordan coefficients gives a factor of 3, or a total strength of 0.3597, which agrees with our previous result.